BabylonOne/ChatGPT-Widescreen-Ultra-Fast/README.md

 # ChatGPT Widescreen Ultra Fast
 The fastest Chat-GPT widescreen userscript.

+Just one line, you don't even have to install a script, just paste one line into the browser URL bar.

 ## Simplicity is the ultimate sophistication
 ✅ Don't use 10 pages of JavaScript when you can use one line